-Gourds such as these belong to the same species as edible vegetables such as butternut and summer squash; while gourds are planted for their use as containers, squash and their more orangey cousins the pumpkins started to be cultivated as food.
+Gourds such as these belong to the same species as edible vegetables such as butternut and summer squash.
+While gourds are planted for their use as containers, squash and their more orangey cousins, the pumpkins, were cultivated as food.

-Squashes, belonging to the genus Cucurbita, are all native to the Americas, originating in Mexico approximately 10,000 years ago; before long, they were staples in the diet of the earlier Americans, who cultivated them for many different characteristics.
+Squashes, belonging to the genus Cucurbita, are all native to the Americas, originating in Mexico approximately ten thousand years ago; before long, they were staples in the diet of the earlier Americans, who cultivated them for their many different characteristics.

-Domestication of foods, Kistler admits, however, is “a really fuzzy process.
+However, domestication of foods, Kistler admits, is “a really fuzzy process.
 It’s not something that has a clear, definite beginning.”

 “The Three Sisters”

-Scientists have found evidence that squashes were cultivated even before the iconic American food maize, or corn — by an incredible 1,000 years.
-Soon, however, their fates became entwined, along with that of beans, another staple of the native peoples, who learned that the three crops of beans, squash and corn thrived best when grown together in an arrangement known as “The Three Sisters.”
+Scientists have found evidence that squashes were cultivated even before the iconic American food maize, or corn by an incredible one thousand years.
+Soon, however, their fates became entwined, along with that of beans, another staple of the native peoples, who learned that the three crops of beans, squash, and corn thrived best when grown together in an arrangement known as “The Three Sisters.”

-Employed by peoples as far flung as the Maya in the south and the Iroquois in the north, this planting method allowed for intensive cultivation.
-Growing symbiotically, each plant benefitted the others, with the vines of the beans using cornstalks as their support; the squashes’ huge leaves gave them all shade during the heat of the summer.
+Utilized by peoples as far flung as the Mayans in the south and the Iroquois in the north, this planting method allowed for intensive cultivation.
+Growing symbiotically, each plant benefitted the others with the vines of the beans using cornstalks as their support.
+The squashes’ huge leaves provided shade for the other plants during the heat of the summer.

-Meanwhile, the beans gave the other plants the vital nutrients they needed in the form of adding nitrogen.
-Ultimately, it was this ingenious method that allowed for the development of the squash and pumpkins we know and love and eat today.
+Meanwhile, the beans gave the other plants the vital nutrients they needed in the form of added nitrogen.
+Ultimately, it was this ingenious method that allowed for the development of the squash and pumpkins we know, love, and eat today.

 Of course, the pureed pumpkin used in our Thanksgiving pies is the result of the hybridization of certain types of squash over the years; the rich, creamy orange puree that we normally use today is all from what is known as the Dickinson field pumpkin, Kistler explains in Smithsonian.